IngTIKNA/Unity_OpenDrive_SimEnv/README.md

 # EVALUATION

-To see how accurately the road generator application can create road networks, the road network, which was generated in Unity game engine, was compared with the road network simulated in SUMO simulator.
+We compared the road network generated in Unity with the SUMO simulator to determine how accurate the road generator can create road networks.
 The below figure indicates the comparison of the road networks simulated in different platforms.

 <img src="https://raw.githubusercontent.com/IngTIKNA/Unity_OpenDrive_SimEnv/main/pics/MultiLane/verification.png">